tuhdo/org-recipes/README.md

-- You learned about the usage of a particular complex API; or, you happen to read an interesting piece of code in an open source project that you believe can be reused for the future; or you simply store common code snippets that is used everywher e.g. code related to get command line options, code that open/close threads/processes...
+- You learned about the usage of a particular complex API; or, you happen to read an interesting piece of code in an open source project that you believe can be reused for the future; or you simply store common code snippets that is used everywhere e.g. code related to get command line options, code that open/close threads/processes...

 - As time passes, you forgot most of the knowledge what you acquired today.
 So,